agawrysiuk/aws-learning/README.md

 06.08.2021
 1. Learned about DynamoDB and JS API query() / scan() methods
 2. Wrote lambda functions for returning online / active people
+3. Created a DynamoDB table for storing the messages and implemented saving